To the Members of LIC Housing Finance Limited

 (b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit of the company for that period;

 accordance with the provisions of this Act for safeguarding the assets of the companyand for preventing and detecting fraud and other irregularities;

-(d) the Directors have prepared the annual accounts on a going concern basis;
+(d) the Directors have prepared the annual accounts on a going concern basis:

 (e) the Directors have laid down internal financial controls to be followed by thecompany and that such Internal Financial controls are adequate and were operatingeffectively.
 Note on Internal Financial control is attached as Annexure 1 to this Reportand

 (f) the Directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

-The Nomination and Remuneration Committee had laid down Criteria fordetermining Director Qualification positive attributes and independence of a Directorremuneration of Directors Key Managerial Personnel and also criteria for evaluation ofDirectors Chairperson Non-Executive Directors and Board as a whole and also theevaluation process of the same.
+The Nomination and Remuneration Committee at its meeting had laid down Criteria fordetermining Director Qualification positive attributes and independence of a Directorremuneration of Directors Key Managerial Personnel and also criteria for evaluation ofDirectors Chairperson Non-Executive Directors and Board as a whole and also theevaluation process of the same.

 Pursuant to Section 186(11) of the Companies Act 2013 loans made guarantee given orsecurity provided by a housing finance company in the ordinary course of its business areexempted from disclosure in the Annual Report.

-All Related Party Transaction that were entered during the financial year were in theordinary course of the business of the Company and were on arm's length basis.
-There were no materiallysignificant related party transaction entered by the Company with Promoters Directorskey managerial personnel or other persons which may have a potential conflictwith the interest of the Company.
-Considering the nature of the industry in which theCompany operates transactions with related parties of the Company are in the ordinarycourse of business which are also on arm's length basis.
+Considering the nature of the industry in which the Company operates all Related PartyTransaction that were entered during the financial year were in the ordinary course of thebusiness of the Company and were on arm's length basis.
+There were no materiallysignificant related party transaction entered by the Company with Promoters Directorskey managerial personnel or other persons which may have a potential conflict with theinterest of the Company.
 All such Related Party Transactions are placed before the Auditcommittee for approval wherever applicable.
-Prior approval as per SEBI (LODR) isalso obtained from Audit Committee for the Related Party Transactions which are ofrepetitive nature as well as for ordinary course ofbusiness.
+Prior omnibus approval as per SEBI (LODR) isalso obtained from Audit Committee for the Related Party Transactions which are ofrepetitive nature as well as in ordinary course of business.

-The Related Party Transactions Policy and Procedures as reviewed by Audit Committee andapproved by Board of Directors is uploaded on the website of the Company and is annexedas Annexure 2 to this report.
+The Related Party Transactions Policy and Procedures as reviewed by Audit Committee andapproved by Board of Directors are uploaded on the website of the Company and is annexedas Annexure 2 to this report.

 A. Conservation of energy -